TreyKys/Integro-Ecosystem-/README.md

 Integrity Gap: no verifiable identity, no proof of asset quality, no secure payment settlement.

+The "Growth Ceiling": This trust gap leads to financial exclusion.
+You can't get a loan if you have no credit history.
+This creates a $330B+ annual financing gap.

 Digital Divide: most solutions ignore the ~85% of users on feature phones — a major access gap that blocks finance and markets.